This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make colcannon ahead?
+Can I make colcannon ahead or time?

 How do I store leftover colcannon?

-Refrigerate in an airtight container for up to three days.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.

 Ways To Use Leftover Ingredients